- Who is eligible to earn a GED Certificate or HSED Diploma?

 9. What test scores must I earn?

-You must earn a total of 2250 points to earn a GED Certificate, averaging 450 points on each of the five tests (450 X 5 = 2250).
-A passing test score can be as low as 410.
-However, you would need to score over 450 in other test areas to bring the overall average to 450.
+You must earn a total of 600 points to earn a GED Certificate on each of the four tests (150 X 4 = 600).
+A passing test score is 150.

 GED Test score requirements are: